kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-hafencity.md

 duration: 4:04
 ---

-From the metro station _Meßberg_ I went over a pedestrian bridge to the south in the _HafenCity_.
-Strictly speaking, however, the district begins only after _Brooktorkai_ / _Ericus_.
-Once I passed the _Spiegel-building_ over the _Ericusbrücke_, past _Lohseplatz_, _Koreastraße_ and then _Shanghaiallee_ to the south.
-East of the road is still heavily built, several commercial and residential buildings are still under construction and not every street is walkable.

 {{< image src="district/hafencity-01" alt="Deichtorhallen" width="1000" caption="This is not the HafenCity, but the view of the Deichtorhallen is still nice." >}}

 {{< image src="district/hafencity-02" alt="Fleetinsel" width="1000" >}}